-- (1) A player involved in a confrontation with an opponent may be assessed a minor, double minor, major or major and automatic gamemisconduct penalty. - (2) All fighting situations (where a 5-minute major is to be called) will be assessed a game-misconduct with the exception of a fight with 2 willing combatants (No automatic game-misconduct shall be assessed if the following criteria are fulfilled): - a) The fight is only between 2 willing combatants who are involved in the initial situation with no other player to be involved. - b) The fight stopped immediately after the linesmen are in. - c) After stoppage of the fight, no throwing of punches or resisting officials once the fight is done, players have to enter the penalty bench immediately and without hesitation. - Any penalty called for fouls committed before the start of the fisticuff/scrum has to be assessed in addition to the penalties which resulted from the altercation. - A player receiving 2 fighting majors in the same game will be assessed an automatic game-misconduct
+- (1) A player involved in a confrontation with an opponent may be assessed a minor, double minor, major or major and automatic game-misconduct penalty. - (2) All fighting situations (where a 5-minute major is to be called) will be assessed a game-misconduct with the exception of a fight with 2 willing combatants (No automatic game-misconduct shall be assessed if the following criteria are fulfilled): - a) The fight is only between 2 willing combatants who are involved in the initial situation with no other player to be involved. - b) The fight stopped immediately after the linesmen are in. - c) After stoppage of the fight, no throwing of punches or resisting officials once the fight is done, players have to enter the penalty bench immediately and without hesitation. - (3) A game-misconduct penalty shall be imposed on any player who is assessed a major penalty for fighting after the original altercation has started.
+A maximum of 5 misconduct and/or game-misconduct penalties per team can be assessed under this rule at any stoppage. - Any penalty called for fouls committed before the start of the fisticuff/scrum has to be assessed in addition to the penalties which resulted from the altercation.

+A player receiving 2 fighting majors in the same game will be assessed an automatic game-misconduct